benyoung93/written_programs/README.md

   -crit {AIC,BIC,AICc}, --criterion {AIC,BIC,AICc}
                         Criterion for model selection (default: AIC)
 ```
 `parse_antismash.py` - parses all the knownclusterblast results for a number of samples for all regions.
 You will need a basic python biological environment.
-It will note which programs it needs to be loaded.
+It will note which programs need to be loaded so you may need to activate a `conda` environmnet with `python` biological programs.
 ```
 ./parse_antismash.py --help
 usage: parse_antismash.py [-h] --input_root INPUT_ROOT --output_root OUTPUT_ROOT [--cluster_subdir CLUSTER_SUBDIR] [--samples SAMPLES [SAMPLES ...]]